evan-hyer/track-changes/conductor/tracks/core_cli_20251223/plan.md

 ## Phase 5: Verification & Packaging

-- [ ] Task: Manual Verification in Scratch Org
+- [x] Task: Manual Verification in Scratch Org fd1433a
     -   **Description:** Create a dummy scratch org.
 Make a change (e.g., create a class).
 Run `bin/run` (locally) against that org and verify the change appears in the table.
     -   **Validation:** Screenshot or log output confirming functionality.